-Long term debt obligations include \$5.0 million payable to Carilion.
+Long term debt obligations at December 31, 2008, and Liabilities subject to compromise at September 30, 2009, include \$5.0 million payable to Carilion.
 Our filing for Reorganization on July 17, 2009 constituted an event of default under Section 4(b) of the Carilion notes.
 Pursuant to Section 5 of these notes, all of the Company's obligations due under the notes may be immediately and without notice due and payable without presentment, demand protest or any other notice of any kind.
 Carilion may also require the Company to pay interest on the unpaid principal balance of the notes at a rate per annum equal to the rate that would otherwise be applicable pursuant to the notes plus five percent (5%).